 - Whooping Cough -- see more articles

-- Help Protect Babies from Whooping Cough (Centers for Disease Control and Prevention) Available in Spanish
+- Help Protect Babies from Whooping Cough (Centers for Disease Control and Prevention) Also in Spanish

-- Whooping Cough (Pertussis) - Fact Sheet for Parents (Centers for Disease Control and Prevention) Available in Spanish
+- Whooping Cough (Pertussis) - Fact Sheet for Parents (Centers for Disease Control and Prevention) Also in Spanish

 - Woes of Whooping Cough (Nemours Foundation)

 - Preventing Pertussis (Whooping Cough) (American College of Nurse-Midwives) - PDF